skip to content

 Summary

 My first-year paper is an introduction to what I call the 'information theory of law'.
 It applies an external frame, C.E.
 Shannon’s information (or communication) theory, to law based on its positioning as a social system in Niklas Luhmann’s terms.
 Shannon’s frame and its shortcomings reveal how law interacts and co-evolves with its environment.
-By inquiring into the nature of law as an information system and how it encodes and shapes our identities (with a special focus on gender), I have arrived at a three-pronged conclusion.
+By inquiring into the nature of law as an information system and how it encodes and shapes our identities (with a special focus on gender), I have arrived at three claims.
 Law is a type of social information system that is exclusive, reflexive, and adaptive.
-From here on, I aim to test these claims through a combination of qualitative empirical research and creative practise-led/based methods.
+I went for fieldwork in the second year where I interviewed a range of legal experts working in different spaces of law-making, at different nodes of the communication cycle, to understand how their identities and lived experiences influence their contributions to the legal coding processes, and by extension, the legal code itself.
+I am currently analysing and interpreting the data through traditional thematic analysis as well as new embodied and creative methods.

 Supervisors